mateoespinosa/remix/README.md

 ## Supported Rule Extraction Methods
 Currently, we support the following algorithms for extracting rule sets from DNNs:
-1. DeepRED (Zilke et al. 2016): We support a variation of the DeepRED algorithm in which we use C5.0 rather than C4.5 for intermediate rule extraction.
+1. [DeepRED](https://link.springer.com/chapter/10.1007/978-3-319-46307-0_29) (Zilke et al. 2016): We support a variation of the DeepRED algorithm in which we use C5.0 rather than C4.5 for intermediate rule extraction.
+This results in generally better and smaller rule sets than those extracted by the original DeepRED algorithm.
-2. REM-D (Shams et al. 2020): This implementation is based on the original REM-D implementation by Shams et al. but includes several optimizations including multi-threading.
+2. [REM-D](https://www.biorxiv.org/content/10.1101/2021.01.22.427799v2.abstract) (Shams et al. 2020): This implementation is based on the original REM-D implementation by Shams et al. but includes several optimizations including multi-threading.
-3. REM-T (Shams et al. 2020): This method allows you to extract rule sets from random forests or plain decision trees trained on a given task.
-4. ECLAIRE (Espinosa-Zarlenga et al. 2021): Efficient CLAuse-wIse Rule Extraction allows you to extract rules from a DNN in a much more scalable way than REM-D/DeepRED while generally producing better performing and smaller rule sets.
-If working with large models or training sets, we strongly recommend using this method over REM-D or DeepRED as those can lead to intractable runtimes in complex models.
+3. ECLAIRE (Espinosa-Zarlenga et al. 2021, publication pre-print in progress): Efficient CLAuse-wIse Rule Extraction allows you to extract rules from a DNN in a much more scalable way than REM-D/DeepRED while generally producing better performing and smaller rule sets.
+If working with large models or training sets, we strongly recommend using this method over REM-D or DeepRED as otherwise you may be prone to getting intractable runtimes in complex models.
+4. PedC5.0 (Kola et al. 2020): Simple pedagogical rule extraction method in which C5.0 is used to approximate the output of a DNN using its input features.
+5. [REM-T](https://www.biorxiv.org/content/10.1101/2021.01.22.427799v2.abstract) (Shams et al. 2020): This method allows you to extract rule sets from random forests or plain decision trees trained on a given task.
+As opposed to all other methods, this algorithm does not require a DNN and instead requires true labels for its training samples.
 ## Extracting Rules from Models

 You can use a series of rule extraction algorithms with any custom Keras model trained on a **classification** task.
 To do this, you can import the following method once you have installed this package as instructed in the setup: